robotpy/robotpy-build/README.md

 Documentation
 -------------

-Documentation can be found at https://robotpy-build.readthedocs.io/
+Documentation can be found at https://semiwrap.readthedocs.io/

 Author
 ------

-Dustin Spicuzza is the primary author of robotpy-build, but it is the culmination of many years of experimentation with automated wrapper generation by members of the RobotPy community.
+Dustin Spicuzza is the primary author of semiwrap.

+Semiwrap is a direct decendant of the robotpy-build project, and is culmination of many years of experimentation with automated wrapper generation by members of the RobotPy community.

-robotpy-build is available under the BSD 3-clause license.
+semiwrap is available under the BSD 3-clause license.